mirucon/required-ja/required.md

 *   The screenshot should be no bigger than 1200 x 900px
 *   The ratio of width to height should be 4:3

-*   Screenshots are allowed to display only dummy text that doesn’t suggest/describe theme features, functionality, or statistics.
+*   If there is text in the screenshot, the screenshot is only allowed to display dummy text that does not suggest or describe theme features, functionality, or statistics.
 If it looks like an advertisement, then it’s not allowed
 *   Dummy text examples: Lorem ipsum (or similar generators), text that doesn’t describe your theme, company, service, or products

 ## Image guidelines